Accounting Changes and Error Corrections

 A change in accounting estimate is:

-• “A change that has the effect of adjusting the carrying amount of an existing asset or liability or altering the subsequent accounting for existing or future assets or liabilities.”
+• “a change that has the effect of adjusting the carrying amount of an existing asset or liability or altering the subsequent accounting for existing or future assets or liabilities.”

 A change in accounting estimate is a necessary consequence of management’s periodic assessment of information used in the preparation of its financial statements.
 Changes in accounting estimates result from new information.
-Common examples of such changes include changes in the useful lives of property and equipment and estimates of uncollectible receivables, obsolete inventory, and warranty obligations, among others.
+Common examples of such changes include changes in the useful lives of property and equipment and estimates of expected credit losses, obsolete inventory, and warranty obligations, among others.
 Sometimes, a change in estimate is affected by a change in accounting principle (e.g., a change in the depreciation method for equipment).
 A change of this nature may only be made if the change in accounting principle is also preferable.

 BDO Insight

 A critical element of analyzing whether a change should be accounted for as a change in estimate relates to the nature and timing of the information that is driving the change.
-Companies should carefully assess whether such information is truly “new” information identified in the reporting period or corrects inappropriate assumptions or estimates in prior periods (which would be evaluated under the error correction guidance in Section 3).
-For example, a change made to the allowance for uncollectible receivables to include data that was accidentally omitted from the original estimate or to correct a mathematical error or formula represents an error correction.
+Companies should carefully assess whether such information is truly “new” information identified in the reporting period or corrects inappropriate assumptions or estimates in prior periods (which would be evaluated under the error correction guidance in Section 2).
+For example, a change made to the allowance for credit losses to include data that was accidentally omitted from the original estimate or to correct a mathematical error or formula represents an error correction.
 Conversely, a change made to the same allowance to incorporate updated economic data (e.g., unemployment figures) and the impact it could have on the customer population would represent a change in estimate.

 Disclosures